top of page

 The majority of studies being done involve dogs, but it would stand to reason that cats would be affected by early spay and neuter also.
 Certainly there need to be more comprehensive studies to assess the impact on our felines.
 It is suspected that loss of those hormones before maturity leads to increased risk of urinary blockage in male cats due to the ureter becoming hair thin following neuter.
 Cats are often neutered and spayed before sexual maturity because of the undesirable behaviour displayed especially by males.
 There was a small study in published in 2002 that found a link between early neuter in male cats and spontaneous physeal (long bone) fractures due to delayed physeal growth plate closure.
 Thus far however, it appears our canine companions are much more negatively affected by early spay and neuter than are kitties.

-There are health issues that we know can be avoided almost completely by spaying and neutering.
-They are pyometra (infection of the uterus) in females and benign prostatic hypertrophy (enlarged prostate) in males.
+There are health issues that we know can be avoided completely by spaying and neutering.
+They are pyometra (infection of the uterus) in females, benign prostatic hypertrophy (enlarged prostate) and testicular cancer in males.

 What can you do?